ARM-software/ethos-n-driver-stack/README.md

 2. Build the Ethos-N NPU kernel module.

     _Note: By default, the kernel module is built for an NPU running in Secure mode.
 If Non-secure mode is required, add the `EXTRA_CCFLAGS=" -DETHOSN_NS"` flag to the following make commands.
 If TZMP1 mode is required, add the `EXTRA_CCFLAGS=" -DETHOSN_TZMP1"` flag to the following make commands.
+If disabling all SMC calls is required when using using Non-secure mode, add the `EXTRA_CCFLAGS=" -DETHOSN_NO_SMC"` flag to the following make commands.
+Secure mode still makes use of SMC calls regardless of this flag.
 Please see the above [Secure mode and TZMP1](#secure-mode-and-tzmp1) section for more details._

     How you compile the driver affects how you build the Ethos-N NPU kernel module: